Super-asymmetric fission of heavy nuclei induced by intermediate energy protons: Theoretical aspects of IMF formation

-One way to overcome the problem posed by binary production of IMF from heavy targets is by including the possibility of highly asymmetric fission with fragments which can still undergo evaporation to form at the end a nuclide in the region of IMF.
-This process corresponds to a modification in the classification given by Hufner for fission by using a less restrictive definition for fission, since in this case the fragment would have mass number quite different from $A_T/2$.
-This superasymmetric mechanism would corroborate the conjecture that evaporation and fission are manifestation of a single mechanism, called binary decay \cite{Moretto, Odilon2}.
-A complete study of this possibility involves the description of the entire process from the primary interaction of the incident proton up to the evaporation of nucleons from the fission fragments.
-A task like this can only be performed through the Monte Carlo method.
+The formation of IMF was observed in the inverse-kinematics reaction of $^{238}$U on proton at 1 AGeV \cite{Ricciardi}, where the cross sections for 254 light nuclides in the element range of $7 \leq Z \leq 37$ was measured.
+Based on a detailed study of the experimental kinematic information, the authors identified such nuclides as binary decay products of a fully equilibrated compound nucleus, whereas clear indications for fast breakup processes were absent.
+Although these result are corroborated by those from Refs. \cite{Kotov} and \cite{Barz}, they are in contradiction with the scenario described in Ref. \cite{Hufner}.
+One possible explanation for the binary production of IMF from reactions induced on heavy targets would be by considering highly asymmetric fission fragments which can still undergo evaporation to form, at the end, a nuclide in the region of IMF.
+This process would correspond to a modification in the classification given by J. Hufner \cite{Hufner} by using a less restrictive definition for fission, since in this case, the fragment would have mass number quite different from $A_T/2$.
+This super-asymmetric mechanism would corroborate the conjecture that evaporation and fission are manifestation of a single mechanism, called binary decay \cite{Moretto,Odilon2}.
+A complete investigation of this possibility involves the description of the entire process from the primary interaction of the incident proton up to the evaporation of nucleons from the fission fragments.
+Such a task can only be performed through the Monte Carlo method.